- The four important aspects of customer emotions

-Maintaining customer emotions is a to and fro path
+Maintaining customer emotions is a to-and-fro path

 Many a time, brands assume that their work is accomplished in acquiring new customers and driving sales.
-However, the most important aspect which is ignored is to take care of your customers as your friends and family.
+However, the most important aspect that is ignored is to take care of your customers as your friends and family.

 You take care of your close ones by knowing their interests, problems faced, possible solutions for them, and so on.
 The same goes for your customers.